 When we set the tone, we establish the way an activity, or event will happen.
 We set the tone; we shape what’s possible.
 But to set the tone, we must all learn to respect our differences, show a personal interest that encourages us to listen and learn, whilst keeping an open mind on its possibilities.

 We set the tone by correcting past experiences, asking the right questions, sharing information, openly communicating and being transparent.
 What we say we will do, we must do.
 We must stick to our word.

 We will lack integrity when what we say isn’t in alignment with our intentions.
 Our values and behaviour must be completely in sync.
 We must show others we are serious about what we want to create and what our intentions are.

 It’s all in the tone.
 We set the tone through how we describe our experiences, how we talk about ourselves.
 Our experiences are filled with emotion and depending on the experience, our words will either hurt us, or we will endear ourselves to no-one.

 Words hurt, we must think about our tone and how we use our words.
-As a child dealing with a disability I didn’t know I had, made it difficult for me to get my tone right.
-It was up to others to help me set my tone positively, it wasn’t something I could control.
+As a child given what I was dealing with around my disability, it was up to others to help me set my tone positively, it wasn’t something I could control.
 I was hurting.